raznar/kubernetes/pkg/proxy/nftables/README.md

     rule for ClusterIPs belonging to any of the ServiceCIDRs in `forward` and `output` hook, with a higher (i.e. less urgent) priority than the DNAT chains making sure all valid traffic directed for ClusterIPs is already DNATed.
-Drop rule will only be installed if `MultiCIDRServiceAllocator` feature is enabled.
+Drop rule will only be installed if `MultiCIDRServiceAllocator` feature is enabled.Hello Sourcegraph!
+Goodbye